Programming-0101/TheBook/manuscript/log-summary.md

 Describe the syntax of the switch statement
 : Demonstrate your ability to meet this learning outcome guide by completing the related assignments.

-Discuss the limitations of the switch statement in C# and the available alternatives for the times that we can’t use a switch statement
+Discuss the limitations of the switch statement in C# and the available alternatives for the times that we can't use a switch statement
 : Switch statements only work with integral data types (such as char and int).
 : The individual case values must be constants; variable expressions are not allowed for the matching cases.
 : Switch statements only check for exact matches (meaning that there is an implied "is-equal-to" comparison); other relational comparisons, such as greater than or less than, are not allowed.